- Affect your muscles and your ability to move your body

 Nerve cells in your body are wrapped in thin coverings called myelin sheaths.
 They protect these cells, similar to how insulation protects electrical wires.

 When you have MS, your body attacks the myelin sheaths in your brain and spinal cord.

 When myelin sheaths are damaged, signals from your brain to other parts of your body get short-circuited.

 ALS breaks down the actual nerve cells in your brain and spinal cord.
-These cells, called motor neurons, are in charge of the voluntary muscles in your arms, legs, and face.
+These cells, called motor neurons, are in charge of the voluntary muscles in your arms, legs, face, and diaphragm for breathing.

 You lose control of your motor functions, and as the motor neurons break down, the myelin sheaths harden.

 In its early stages, some of the symptoms of ALS can be similar to those of MS. These include: